 - Ease of use: They are so easy to use that any non-computer user uses them on a daily basis, often without realizing it.

-- Resistance and Durability: despite being very small devices, they have been designed for daily use and withstand external factors that can damage them, dust and scratches that affected other media are no longer a problem.
+- Resistance and Durability: Flash drives are resistant to shock and vibration, which makes them ideal for use in mobile and portable devices.
+Despite being very small devices, they have been designed for daily use and withstand external factors that can damage them, dust and scratches that affected other media are no longer a problem.
 There are even those that are water resistant.
 Flash memory can withstand extreme temperatures and large physical shocks.

 - Storage capacity: these small devices currently have capacities of up to 2TB, much larger than the average basic desktop computer.